algolia/instantsearch-ios/doc/src/widgets.md

 - **`sortBy`** controls the sort order of the attributes.
 You can either specify a single value or an array of values to apply one after another.

   This attribute accepts the following values:
-  - `"count:asc"` to sort the facets by increasing count
+  - `count:asc` to sort the facets by ascending count
-  - `"count:desc"` to sort the facets by decreasing count
+  - `count:desc` to sort the facets by descending count
-  - `"name:asc"` to sort the facet values by alphabetical order
+  - `name:asc` to sort the facet values by alphabetical order
-  - `"name:desc"` to sort the facet values by reverse alphabetical order
+  - `name:desc` to sort the facet values by reverse alphabetical order

 For specifying the layout of your refinement cells, we follow the exact same methodology as the one described in the Hits section above.
 Here is a stripped down version: